philjackson/twerp/README.md

 one class which inherits from TwerpTest.

 Any methods defined in your class which begin with "test" will be run as tests.
-Other than "setup" or "teardown" you can call 'private' methods what you want.
+Other than tests starting with "setup" or "teardown" you can call 'private' methods what you want.
 The callback received by each method must be called when it's finished and should also take the number of tests you expected to run.

-A 'setup' method will run before each test method and 'teardown' will run after each test method.
+Any methods that begin with 'setup' will run before each test method and any that start with 'teardown' will run after each test method. `setup` will always run before other setup functions and `teardown` will always run before other teardown methods.
+So for example, with a class that looks like this:

+class Hello
+  "teardown webserver":
+  teardown:
+  setup:
+  testOne:
+  "setup database":
+  testTwo:

+The execution order will be:

+ * setup
+ * setup database
+ * testOne
+ * teardown
+ * teardown webserver
+ * setup
+ * setup database
+ * testTwo
+ * teardown
+ * teardown webserver

 Tests will be run in order.
 No async magic here.